WPI Global Research Data Platform

 Viability

-Existing tools like Fastfield and Jotfield were costly, had complex UIs, and were designed for electrical industries, not students.
-This validated our opportunity to create a free, student-tailored solution.
+Existing tools were costly, had complex UIs, and were designed for enterprise industries, not students.
+This validated our opportunity for a free, student-tailored solution.

 Revitalization